iot-kits/D1S-Display-WBIT/README.md

 2. Lay out the parts on a safe working surface.
 <img src="/images/Figure 1 - Parts.jpg" width="10%"/>

 **The next few instructons use the preinstalled pins of the display unit as a fixture to align the D1 Mini assembly.
-Carefully follows these instructions.
+Carefully follow these instructions.
 You will install and remove connectors several times.**

 3. Place the two long-tailed sockets on the display unit pins.
 You will not need the short tail sockets or header pins if the are provided in the kit.
 <img src="/images/Figure 2 - headers.jpg" width="10%"/>